DocTap – Alex Hamilton

 I wanted to do a startup so I spent some few months looking around at different industries before hitting upon the private healthcare center.

 It was ripe for innovation, quite stagnant, fraught with various problems such as long waiting lists and high prices for private appointments, and just a bit of inequality as well.

 Those are the three problems that we really wanted to address while also introducing a very sleek and easy to use technology.

 And that’s where my co-founder, Dan Faber, comes in.
-I met Dan through a friend and what I thought would be a 20 mins discussion about finding someone to write the code and the software needed, we discovered a business model of having a Uber for doctors.
+I met Dan through a friend and what I thought would be a 20 mins discussion about finding someone to write the code and the software needed, we discovered a business model of having an Uber for doctors.

 This would see freelance doctors downloading our apps and patients making a request for a home or office doctor visit.

-I wanted to have a product and a company that caters for everyone.
+I wanted to have a product and a company that caters to everyone.
 From a business view, it makes sense to have a product that appeals to people more.
 Also for communication and ethos level, I didn’t want DocTap to be an elitist company but instead have clinics all over London, while making the price convenient for people.